Category forcings, $MM^{+++}$, and generic absoluteness for the theory of strong forcing axioms: Introduction

 Given a model $V$ of $\ZFC$ we say that $V$ models that $\phi$ is $\Gamma$-consistent if $\phi$ is $\Gamma$-consistent for $\Th(V)$.

-\end{definition}
+\end{Definition}

-\begin{definition} Given a partial order $P$ and a cardinal $\lambda$, $\FA_\lambda(P)$ holds if for all $\{D_\alpha:\alpha<\lambda\}$ family of dense subsets of $P$, there is $G\subset P$ filter which has non empty intersection with all $D_\alpha$. \end{definition}
+\begin{Definition} Given a partial order $P$ and a cardinal $\lambda$, $\FA_\lambda(P)$ holds if for all $\{D_\alpha:\alpha<\lambda\}$ family of dense subsets of $P$, there is $G\subset P$ filter which has non empty intersection with all $D_\alpha$. \end{Definition}

-\begin{definition} Let
+\begin{Definition} Let

-$\Omega_\lambda$ is the definable (in $T$) class of partial orders $P$ which satisfy $\FA_\lambda(P)$. \end{definition} In particular $\Omega_{\aleph_0}$ is the class of all partial orders and is denoted by Woodin as the class $\Omega$.
-The following is a basic observation whose proof can be found in~\cite[Lemma 1.2]{VIAMMREV} \begin{lemma}[Cohen's absoluteness Lemma] Assume $T\supseteq\ZFC+\{p\subseteq\omega\}$ and $\phi(x,p)$ is a $\Sigma_0$-formula.
-Then the following are equivalent: \begin{itemize} \item $T\vdash \exists x\phi(x,p)$, \item $T\vdash \exists x\phi(x,p)$ is $\Omega$-consistent. \end{itemize} \end{lemma} This shows that for $\Sigma_1$-formulas with real parameters the desired overlap between the ordinary notion of provability and the semantic notion of forceability is a provable fact in $\ZFC$.

-Now it is natural to ask if we can expand the above in at least two directions: \begin{enumerate} \item Increase the complexity of the formula, \item Increase the language allowing parameters also for other infinite cardinals. \end{enumerate} The second direction requires almost no effort provided one notices that in order to prove that $\exists x\phi(x,p)$ is provable if it is $\Omega$-consistent we used the fact that for all forcing $P$ $\FA_{\aleph_0}(P)$ is provable in $\ZFC$ as it is just the most general formulation of Baire's category theorem.
-We can thus reformulate the above equivalence in a modular form as follows (see for a proof~\cite[Lemma 1.3]{VIAMMREV}): \begin{lemma}[Generalized Cohen's absoluteness Lemma] Assume
+$\Omega_\lambda$ is the definable (in $T$) class of partial orders $P$ which satisfy $\FA_\lambda(P)$. \end{Definition} In particular Baire's category theorem amounts to say that $\Omega_{\aleph_0}$ is the class of all partial orders (denoted by Woodin as the class $\Omega$).
+The following is a basic observation whose proof can be found in~\cite[Lemma 1.2]{VIAMMREV} \begin{Lemma}[Cohen's absoluteness Lemma] Assume $T\supseteq\ZFC+\{p\subseteq\omega\}$ and $\phi(x,p)$ is a $\Sigma_0$-formula.
+Then the following are equivalent: \begin{itemize} \item $T\vdash \exists x\phi(x,p)$, \item $T\vdash \exists x\phi(x,p)$ is $\Omega$-consistent. \end{itemize} \end{Lemma} This shows that for $\Sigma_1$-formulas with real parameters the desired overlap between the ordinary notion of provability and the semantic notion of forceability is a provable fact in $\ZFC$.
+Now it is natural to ask if we can expand the above in at least two directions: \begin{enumerate} \item Increase the complexity of the formula, \item Increase the language allowing parameters also for other infinite cardinals. \end{enumerate} The second direction requires almost no effort once one notices that in order to prove that $\exists x\phi(x,p)$ is provable if it is $\Omega$-consistent, we used the fact that for all forcing $P$ $\FA_{\aleph_0}(P)$ is provable in $\ZFC$, and that the latter is just the most general formulation of Baire's category theorem.
+We can thus reformulate the above equivalence in a modular form as follows (see for a proof~\cite[Lemma 1.3]{VIAMMREV}): \begin{Lemma}[Generalized Cohen's absoluteness Lemma] Assume